 (d) the nature of the offence and any relevance it has to child-related work;

+(e) the effect of future conduct by the applicant in relation to a child if that future conduct were the same or similar to conduct the subject of —

+(i) any offence committed by the applicant; or

+(ii) any charge against the applicant;

-(e) any information given by the applicant in, or in relation to, the application;
+(f) any information given by the applicant in, or in relation to, the application;

-(f) anything else that the CEO reasonably considers relevant to the decision.
+(g) anything else that the CEO reasonably considers relevant to the decision.

+[Section 12 inserted by No. 7 of 2010 s.
+7.]

+13A.
+Issue of assessment notice or negative notice

-(9) On deciding the application —
+(1) On deciding the application —

 (a) the CEO is to issue the assessment notice or the negative notice, as the case requires, to the applicant; and